 She's committed to continuing professional development both personally and for the finance team.
 The Salford Royal teams have level 3 Finance Skills Development Accreditation (highest level) and level 2 NHS Standards of Procurement.

-Charlotte joined Salford in 2018 and has over 20 years' experience of working in both operational and strategic HR.
+Lorraine joined Salford in February 2023 and has over 30 years' experience of working in both operational and strategic HR.
 Her career spans a number of sectors including manufacturing, finance, outsourcing, welfare to work, local authority social care and NHS.
-She's led on several major transformational workforce programmes and been part of national and regional working groups supporting large scale change.
+She's led on several major transformational workforce programmes and been part of global, national and regional working groups supporting large scale change.
 For the last fifteen years Lorraine has held responsibility for leadership and has been the senior HR lead to Chief Executives and Board Chairs.

 Tara qualified from University College Hospital and Middlesex Medical School (University of London) in 1992, and completed her postgraduate training in London.